-- 1. General prohibition Standards a User may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference. - 2.
-Specific Prohibited Standards (40 CFR 403.5) developed pursuant to Section 307 of The Water Quality Act of 1987 require that under no circumstances shall the permittee allow introduction of the following pollutants into the waste treatment system from any User:

-- a.
-Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste streams with a closed cup flashpoint of less than 140°F (60°C); - b.
+- 1. General prohibition Standards A User may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference, UAC R317-8-8.5 (1). - 2.
+Specific Prohibited Standards Developed pursuant to Section 307 of The Water Quality Act of 1987and UAC R317-8-8.5 (3) requires that under no circumstances shall the permittee allow introduction of the following pollutants into the waste treatment system from any User: - a.
+Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, wastestreams with a closed cup flashpoint of less than 140°F (60°C); - b.
 Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0; - c.
 Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in interference; - d.
 Any pollutant, including oxygen demanding pollutants (BOD, etc.) released in a discharge at such volume or strength as to cause interference in the POTW; - e.
 Heat in amounts, which will inhibit biological activity in the POTW, resulting in interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C); - f.
-Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin in amounts that will cause interference or pass through; - g.
+Petroleum oil, nonbiodegradable cutting oil, or products of mineral oil origin in amounts that will cause interference or pass through;

+- g.
 Pollutants which result in the presence of toxic gases, vapor, or fumes within the POTW in a quantity that may cause worker health or safety problems; or, - h.
-Any trucked or hauled pollutants, except at discharge points designated by the POTW. - i.
-Any pollutant that causes pass through or interference at the POTW. - 3.
+Any trucked or hauled pollutants, except at discharge points designated by the POTW. - 3.
 In addition to the general and specific limitations expressed above, more specific pretreatment limitations have been and will be promulgated for specific industrial categories under Section 307 of the Water Quality Act of 1987 as amended (WQA).
 (See 40 CFR, Subchapter N, Parts 400 through 500, for specific information).